uribench/software-engineering-handbook/Guides/Git/Getting Started with Git.md

 ## Basic Workflow

-The basic Git workflow typically involve the following steps, after creating the initial repository:
+The basic Git workflow typically involves the following steps, after creating the initial repository:

 1. Modify files in your working tree.
 2. Selectively stage changed files for the next commit.